 STEP 6: Guide students in a discussion to make comparisons about the different lengths of yarn.
 Were their predictions correct?
 What are the most striking differences between the distances traveled?
-Why would some species travel only 2,414 km and others 16,093 km or more?
+Why would some species travel only 1,500 miles (2,414 km) and others 10,000 miles (16,093 km) or more?

-students that tracking devices with GPS (Global Positioning Satellite) locators are often placed on animals to gather this information.
+to measure distances?
+Inform students that tracking devices with GPS (Global Positioning Satellite) locators are often placed on animals to gather this information.
 Ask students what type of data or information they think a tracking device can send.
 What do scientists hope to learn by knowing where an animal is spending its time, where it is traveling and how far it is traveling?
 To help students gain insights about migration routes and why these ocean animals move great distances along them (nesting, finding food, seeking warmer or cooler climates, etc.), they will use intersecting points of latitude and longitude to plot the migratory patterns of one of the ocean animals on a map.